 |Type of work||Percentage|

-For a detailed breakdown of what art and design graduates are doing six months after graduation, see What Do Graduates Do?
+For a detailed breakdown of what art and design graduates are doing 15 months after graduation, see What do graduates do?

 Graduate destinations data from the Higher Education Statistics Agency.